TrellixVulnTeam/swahilipython_SCMU/Doc/faq/programming.rst

    10

-This explicit declaration is required in order to remind you that (unlike the superficially analogous situation with class and instance variables) you are actually modifying the value of the variable in the outer scope:
+This explicit declaration is required in order to remind you that (unlike the superficially analogous situation with kundi and instance variables) you are actually modifying the value of the variable in the outer scope:

    >>> print(x)